Flooding & Groundwater Issues

 - Costs hundreds of thousands of dollars each year in additional electrical, labor, and equipment costs

-If you have any questions or need more information, please contact the Wastewater Treatment Plant at (605) 626-7011.
+If you have any questions or need more information, please contact the Water Reclamation Plant at (605) 626-7011.